Days of the New: 1996–1998

-1999-2001
+1999–2001

-Shortly after the original band's breakup, Meeks recorded a second album, Days of the New.
-The album was released on August 31, 1999.
-Meeks debuted his new band on September 4, 1999 at the ear X-tacy store in Louisville.
+Shortly after the original band's breakup, Meeks recorded a second album, Days of the New, informally referred to as the Green album to distinguish it from the group's first album with the same title.
+The Green album was released on August 31, 1999.
+Meeks debuted his new band on September 4, 1999, at the ear X-tacy store in Louisville.
 Critics were fairly enthusiastic about the album but it sold poorly compared to the previous effort.

-In February 2000, Meeks returned to the studio with a new band and recorded their third album as Days of the New by July.
-Like the first two records, the album is self-titled.
+In February 2000, Meeks returned to the studio with a new band and recorded his third album as Days of the New, completing it by July.
+Like the previous two albums, it was titled Days of the New, but called the Red album by the media.
 The first single, "Hang on to This" peaked at No. 18 on the US Rock Chart and was the most added song on rock radio the week of its debut.
 The album, released two weeks after the September 11, 2001 attacks with very little promotion, sold 90,000 copies.
 Days of the New toured with Creed and 3 Doors Down.
-Meanwhile, Meeks's original bandmates formed the band Tantric, whose debut self-titled debut went platinum.
+Meanwhile, Meeks's original bandmates formed the band Tantric, whose debut album Tantric went platinum.